piotrromanowski/react-github-activity/README.md

 Inspired by [this repository](https://github.com/caseyscarborough/github-activity) I wanted to develop a github activity component that was much simpler to setup in a react project.

+It is recommended to pass the client ID and Secret when using the github API to prevent encountering the limit. learn more [here](https://developer.github.com/v3/#oauth2-keysecret)

 ## Demo
 See in action on [my website](http://piotr.codes/)
 ## Installation